Keith Millen: Milton Keynes Dons

 On 23 January 2018, after a brief spell working on the coaching staff at Portsmouth, Millen joined League One club Milton Keynes Dons as assistant manager.

 On 22 April 2018, following the mutual contract termination of first team manager Dan Micciche, Millen was appointed caretaker manager of the club.

+Halmstads BK

+Roy Hogdson helped Halmstads BK recruit Millen as assistant manager to Igor Krulj and joined the side in January 2019.
+After Igor Krulj was sacked, Millen continued as assistant manager under Magnus Haglund until leaving the club at the end of the 2019 season after the team failed to advance to the Swedish top division Allsvenskan.

+Örgryte IS

+After leaving Halmstads BK, Millen was appointed manager of Superettan side Örgryte IS, which he led for the 2020 season until being sacked in October the same year.

 Carlisle United

 On 26 October 2021, Millen was appointed manager of League Two side Carlisle United on an 18-month contract following the sacking of Chris Beech three weeks previously.
-On 23 February 2022, with the club sitting in the relegation zone in 23rd position, Millen left the club by mututal consent.
+On 23 February 2022, with the club sitting in the relegation zone in 23rd position, Millen left the club by mutual consent.

+Gillingham

+On 7 April 2023, Millen was appointed head of academy coaching at League Two side Gillingham.
+On 5 October 2023, following the sacking of Neil Harris, Millen took charge of the first team on an interim basis.

+AFC Croydon Athletic

+On 18 November 2024, Millen was appointed manager of Isthmian League South East Division side AFC Croydon Athletic.
+He departed the club on 14 February 2025 after recording just three wins from his 14 games in charge.